 7. Email notification logging and delivery tracking

-Knowing that those emails were sent is one thing; having a structured record of what was sent, to whom, and when is another.
+Automated workflows frequently include an email notification step, but knowing an email was sent is different from having a structured record of what was sent, to whom, and when.

 A Google Sheets connector bridges that gap by logging email delivery data from notification workflows directly into Sheets as each message is dispatched.

-The following are the workflow contexts where email notification logging to Sheets is most useful.
+The following are the workflow contexts where email notification logging to Sheets is most useful:

 - Approval notification workflows that log each outbound email, including recipient, subject, timestamp, and triggered workflow, to a Sheets tracker for delivery confirmation